hungryram/fava-advisory/content/pages/testimonials.md

                 positive attitude and a sustained commitment to client satisfaction.
 We would definitely partner with Scott again to buy or sell an apartment in New York City.
+        -
+            name: Pauline & Rob
+            testimonial: >-
+                We were referred to Scott Fava by a long time West Coast friend who had used Scott for several Manhattan transactions.
+When my husband was offered a wonderful opportunity in New York, we found ourselves with very little time to secure a home before he was to start his new position.
+To complicate the situation further, we were living outside the USA at the time so logistically we were challenged.
+Scott was a superstar.
+Before we even met, he had sent listings so we could narrow our search and also familiarize ourselves with the market.
+With his guidance, tenacity and expertise (and a lot of legwork\!\!) we find ourselves in our beautiful Soho loft.
+He negotiated the terms of our lease, guided us through the co-op process and essentially made the entire ordeal as painless as possible.
+        -
+            name: Marshall
+            testimonial: >-
+                I was introduced to Scott through a mutual friend.
+It was one of the most fortunate introductions of my life.
+I wanted to move into Manhattan but knew very little about Manhattan real estate.
+                As it turned out, Scott knew just about everything.
+He listened carefully to what I wanted and then, almost magically, was able to make it happen.
+He gently guided me through the whole process from beginning to end (neighborhood, building, apartment, co-op board interview, closing) always available, always eager to help.
+Scott is intelligent and knowledgeable as well as professional and personable.
+You quickly realize you are working with someone who is truly on your side, who will provide you with all the necessary support and expertise.
+Now I am happily living in my new home and look back on Scott more as someone who makes dreams come true than as a real estate broker (although he’s as good as it gets at that too)\!
+        -
+            name: 'Mark & Eric '
+            testimonial: >-
+                The Fava Advisory played an important role in our transition from big city to small city.
+It wasn't easy to say goodbye to our Brooklyn home, but the time was right — as was our real estate team\!
+        -
+            name: Grant & Claire
+            testimonial: >-
+                As first time New Yorkers, the search for a residence can be incredibly daunting.
+Navigating the process from search to signing felt like an uphill battle...until we met Scott.
+He helped us think through our priorities, search countless listings, ask the important questions, and make informed offers.
+                At points when the process was overwhelming, he calmly partnered with us to guide us through the options.
+Ultimately we found a home we absolutely love and have Scott to thank for it.
+The process doesn't have to be daunting, you just need a trusted partner for the process - and there is no one better than Scott Fava.
+        -
+            name: Rahul
+            testimonial: >-
+                Scott spent a lot of time helping me find the perfect place, and kept finding great spots for me to look at.
+In a daunting real estate market, he was a rock for this first-time home buyer.
+        -
+            name: Tyler M.
+            testimonial: >-
+                > Parrish is the definition of a consummate professional.
+With less than 12 hours notice, he arranged an offer for me in my dream building and diligently pursued the listing.
+Within 24 hours, we had an accepted offer.
+Due to his tenacity, understanding of the market and natural drive, Parrish is the only salesperson I will work with in NYC to list, sell or lease.
+        -
+            name: Sarah M.
+            testimonial: >-
+                Parrish always makes you feel like you’re his number 1 priority.
+                Parrish is the type of real estate agent that is able to remain professional while also making the entire experience fun and stress free\!
+Throughout the entire process, Parrish kept a clear line of communication and was completely transparent with us about all of the properties he was showing us.
+Parrish took everything we asked for and was able to find us a home that had everything we wanted and more.
+He was always one step ahead of us and always had the answers to our questions or he was doing everything he can to get us those answers.
+Ever since working with Parrish, I’ve recommended him to everyone who is even considering moving in the near future, and I will continue to do so\!
+        -
+            name: Alyssa W.
+            testimonial: >-
+                Parrish is the best broker I’ve ever had the pleasure of doing business with\!
+He is extremely knowledgeable about Manhattan and the surrounding areas, and truly puts his clients first above all.
+He is a great communicator and works diligently to make sure each person he works with finds their perfect home for them.
+If you’re looking for a new place to live, Parrish is the best person to help you make it happen.
 ---